-While my impression is that markdown is most used in programming and developing circles, Wikipedia notes that “[m]arkdown is widely used in blogging, instant messaging, online forms, collaborative sofware, documentation pages, and readme files.”
+While my impression is that markdown is most used in programming and developing circles, Wikipedia notes that “[m]arkdown is widely used in blogging, instant messaging, online forms, collaborative software, documentation pages, and readme files.”
 The Editor of The New Leaf Journal submits that it is also amenable to use for writing long-form articles with multi-tiered headings (including this one) and legal documents.

 Ghostwriter itself includes a built-in markdown cheat-sheet, so I will refrain from writing a markdown guide.

 However, for those of you who may not be familiar with the most common markdown syntax, I submit three very good introductions below:

 There are many markdown editors available for Windows, Mac, Linux, Android, and iOS.
 Furthermore, there are many applications (especially in the note-taking area) that support markdown (e.g., Joplin).
 In this sense, Ghostwriter is not unique.
 It is, however, my favorite application for writing.
 For those who are interested, you can see a list of alternatives to Ghostwriter for an idea of what is available.